-If a student has already used their self-serve Quarterly Drop, if they want to drop more than one course, or they With the Adviser-Assisted Drop Request Process, a form is submitted to the academic adviser to help facilitate the drop.
+If a student has already used their self-serve Quarterly Drop, if they want to drop more than one course, or they want to completely withdraw, students use the Adviser-Assisted Drop process.

+With the Adviser-Assisted Drop Request Process, a form is submitted to the academic adviser to help facilitate the drop.